benlavender/homelab-docs/guides/CheatSheet.md

 # Remove a keyslot by specifying the keyslot number from an existing LUKS container.
 # First passphrase prompt is an existing one:
 cryptsetup luksKillSlot <dev> <#>
+# Remove all keyslots and the volume key from an existing LUKS container.
+# Warning: Be warned this will make the data irrecoverable if no backup of the data or headers exists.
+# Follow the interactive guide:
+cryptsetup luksErase <dev>
 ```

 ### SMTP: